WidkidoneR2/dotfiles/docs/planning/ROADMAP.md

 **Next Up:** v3.4.1 - core-diff Polish (Friday/Saturday)
 **Then:** v3.5.0 - Intent Ledger Foundation (Multi-session)
 **Philosophy:** Quality over speed, always.

 ---

-## 📝 Notes

-- Intent Ledger (v3.5.0 + v3.6.0) is the critical path
-- Everything builds on the memory layer
-- No rushing - each release must be solid
-- Documentation is mandatory, not optional
-- 100% health before shipping

----